miloh/foamo/README.md

 foma foamcutter of mass appeal
 ==============================

+5 Axis CNC foam cutter with renee wire run by a computer with machinekit X1,X2, Y1,Y2, A1

 project schematic
 wiring schematic

 gEDA Terminology & Description
 ------------------------------